Congratulations again, how did it feel to hear A RUINED GIRL had won?

 For me it’s about the characters – somehow I can forget a plot, however brilliant or original, quite easily, but the characters knock around in my mind like friends.
 Writers who play with female ‘badness’ and sexuality always get my vote: people like Gillian Flynn and Megan Abbott.
 I obviously read a lot of crime and even though we still get a ridiculous amount of snobbery, I believe that this is where social and political issues find their first response in literature: the work that Kate Atkinson, Sarah Hilary, Eva Dolan and G. D. Abson do for example is always incredible.
 My first great loves though are Dostoyevsky and Vonnegut – very different writers but who both get right to the nub of what it is to be a human being.
 Vonnegut would get the dinner-party invite every time, though.

-Our readers and judge all tore through THE KNOCKS.
+Our readers and judge all tore through A RUINED GIRL.
 Any tips on how you make your writing so unputdownable?

 I’m brutal with myself these days!
 My early writing was all about thoughts and feelings, and even though I thought I was being dead clever, it made for dry, kind of boring reading.
 The majority of people don’t read for your philosophical commentary: they want to be entertained.
 So I make sure that each scene has a clear trajectory, and that motives are clear and characters are active.
 Vonnegut says every word has to advance the plot, and I try to remember that advice – everything you do has to develop the story or deepen character, and if it doesn’t, it’s likely to make it drag.